sanyappc/Sanyappc.Extensions.RabbitMq/README.md

 });
 ```

-Configuration always takes precedence over the delegate.
-The delegate is useful for defaults in tests or environments without a config file.
+The delegate takes precedence over configuration.
+It is useful for overriding specific values regardless of the config file.

 ## Registration